druce/druce.github.io/aws.md

-# 5) Final step
+# 5) Final step - image instance for backup

  - Grab a well-earned up of coffee, tea, or whiskey!
- - I want to show one last thing which is how to create an image of your server.
-Otherwise you have to do ALL THESE steps to this again to launch another server
+ - One last thing is how to create an image of your server.
+Otherwise you have to do ALL THESE steps again to launch another server.

 - Log into the console https://console.aws.amazon.com/ec2/v2/#Instances